 Native apps certainly offer a more integrated experience for the user, over a browser only service.
 Community Apps can:

-- Notifications – a key hook for app.
+- Notifications – a key hook for the app.

 - Increase prominence – home screen icons can help with service recall

-- Single focus – your app doesn’t complete with other tabs.
+- Single focus – your app doesn’t compete with other tabs.
 If someone is opening your app, that’s where they want to be.

 - Optimise the experience – an app can be adjusted to fit the handset and the operating system offering a more consistent user experience.

 These are some compelling benefits.
 Especially for online community services, where sharing content and staying up to date are critical.